 [Return to Top]

-Pulling Reports Using GL Codes
+Export Financial Reports with GL Codes

 00:03: Why I'm feel from the docnetwork training team.
 00:06: And in this video, we're going to walk through how to export your general ledger codes, 00:10: or GL codes for short as discussed in other videos.
 00:14: GL codes are used, particularly for accounting purposes.
 00:18: Oftentimes these are used in organizations where finances need to be 00:22: attributed to particular programs.
 00:24: For example, a university that uses campdoc may have 15 programs 00:28: registering through our system.
 Yet all the finances are dispersed into 00:32: One Bank.
 Count through the use of GL codes, a provider can export 00:36: a participant Ledger and simply designate, which funds are intended for which 00:40: programs and have a clear record on their end for accounting purposes.
 00:44: GL codes, given organization, the ability to make sure the right resources 00:49: are designated properly.
 A few things to keep in mind before 00:53: pulling Financial reports with GL codes attached.
 00:57: You'll want to make sure to set up general ledger codes before a registration 01:01: opens, why you can add a GL code in after registrations 01:05: have begun, Please be aware that you'll need to go back and manually attribute 01:09: each payment.
 That was previously made GL codes 01:13: are only attributed to a particular session, tuition GL codes 01:17: cannot be associated with other things such as add ons, miscellaneous, 01:21: line, items, and so on the add-ons are, however, tied to 01:25: the tuition, It means that if a particular program is $500 01:30: and a t-shirt add-on is $25.
 01:32: The entire $525 will be attributed to that 01:36: particular GL code.
 Keep in mind that in order to pull 01:40: a report with the GL codes, they only pull from the participant Ledger 01:45: and not the organization Ledger.
 This can often confuse providers 01:49: when they're trying to gather a report of finances to 01:53: pull your report by general ledger code, assuming that your general ledger codes 01:57: are in fact, assigned to a session, you'll go to The Ledger menu 02:02: and the participant Ledger submenu.
 02:04: As I just did, adjust what filter settings you want to include 02:08: Any include, dates sessions, split line, 02:12: items and so on this part is very important so you can make sure 02:16: to include all of your necessary data.
 Often when providers are missing 02:21: something in their report or struggling to find some information, it has to do with 02:25: the filters that are or are not set.
 02:27: In this case since it's demo Camp, will keep it pretty wide open 02:31: and we want to see all of the financial data from 2022 02:36: to current day.
 Enter search.
 02:42: Once we have our data that we were looking for, we're going to export this to 02:46: a CSV.
 And 02:50: then when we have it in the CSV, we can filter according to the necessary information.
 02:56: Go ahead and open up your CSV and you'll find your data looking 03:00: similar to this.
 At the top, we can see all of the data associated 03:04: with the participant Ledger, including if we scroll over to the right, 03:11: Or general ledger codes.
 I went ahead and sort of this.
 03:15: So in this particular example, we have just a few programs assigned to GL 03:19: code for 14350 and most of the rest are assigned to 416 03:23: 996.
 Thank you for taking the time to 03:27: watch and please reach out.
 If you have any questions,

-Oftentimes, organizations need to run financial reports from our application.
-Pulling reports using General Ledger Codes is a great way for organizations to view finances that are attributed to particular programs or sessions.
-For example, a university that uses CampDoc may have 15 programs registering through our system, yet all the finances are dispersed into one bank account.
-Through the use of GL codes, a provider can export a participant ledger report and simply designate which funds are intended for which programs.
+For example, a university that uses CampDoc may have 15 programs registering through our platform.
+Through the use of GL codes, a provider can export a Participant Ledger report and simply identify which funds are intended for which programs.
 They then have a clear record on their end for accounting purposes.
-In sum, GL codes give an organization the ability to make sure the right resources are designated properly.

 Once your GL codes are set up in your account, you can generate a financial report via the Participant Ledger to view funds by these GL codes.